-All of our teachers will have access to support in teaching pupils of SEN when appropriate and access to advice, information and resources.
+All of our teachers and support staff will have access to support in teaching pupils of SEN when appropriate and access to advice, information and resources.
 Teachers are encouraged to undertake training to enable them to teach all children effectively and to maintain and develop the quality of teaching.
 Teaching assistants have regular in-house training and are able to attend training courses specific to the needs of a particular child or group of children they are supporting.

-The SENCO regularly attends Local Authority SENCO network meetings in order to keep up to date with local and national updates in SEND.
+The SENCO regularly attends Local Authority SENCO network meetings in order to keep up to date with local and national updates in SEND, and disseminates these accordingly.